Figuring bus schedules in Ecuador can be twisted like a pretzel.

 Nabon is reached by driving a steep and winding highway with panoramic views, up and down and around curves, up hills with the transmission groaning and exhaust sputtering out the tailpipe.

-Arriving in Nabon, we take precautions and check bus times back to Cuenca to make sure we have a ride back when we need to go..
+Arriving in Nabon, we take precautions and check bus times back to Cuenca to make sure we have a ride back when we need to return.
 The buses back to Cuenca,it turns out, after two p.m., are full.
 If we don’t catch the two p.m. bus back today we will have to stay overnight in Nabon.
-Carol has an early appointment tomorrow morning that can’t be missed so our plans for the afternoon have to be scuttled.
+Carol has an early appointment tomorrow morning, that can’t be missed ,so our plans for the afternoon have to be scuttled.

 We buy tickets for our soon to be ride back to Cuenca and have lunch in the bus station.
-When we board the two o clock bus we are relieved to have seats.
+When we board the two o clock bus we are relieved to have seats but disappointed to miss all the local charm we rode up to see.

-” Nice parade, ” I say, as the bus pulls out of the little station with a view of the Andes.
+” Nice parade, ” I say, as the bus pulls out of the little station with a view of the Andes, the most modern facility in sight.

 Carol smiles and says, ” The costumes were beautiful. ”